to run samplers in parallel you must run `set_host_device_count` before importing jax

 Fitting the Model to Data: model.run()

-When you call model.run(), you supply two types of information:
+When you call model.run(), you supply three types of information:

 • Observation data — one data dictionary per registered observation process